What NOT to Do or Say to a Woman In Labor - Baby Chick

 3. Watching the Monitor the Whole Time

-Also, I don’t recommend making comments about the contractions on the monitor screens and comparing how big or small the contractions are.
+Also, I don’t recommend commenting about the contractions on the monitor screens and comparing how big or small the contractions are.
 For example, “That one looks tiny.
 It shouldn’t hurt you that much.
 Why are you in that much pain and making that much noise?
 Woah, that one was HUGE!”
 NOT helpful!
 Watch what you say in front of her.
 Everything should be positive and supportive of the laboring mother.

-4. Chit Chatting
+4. Mindlessly Chatting

 5. Get Upset, Turn Off, or Become Defensive

 Labor is hard work.
 That’s why they call it labor.
 It can be a long and hard road or a short and hard road.
 No matter how you have a baby, it is an exhausting mental and physical challenge for every woman to go through.
-I let support people know that there may be a point during labor where mom won’t be as nice as she typically is.
+I let support people know there may be a point during labor when mom won’t be as nice as she typically is.
 She will be tired, hungry, hormonal, and in pain during labor.

 6. Deny Pain Medication